com-lihaoyi/utest/readme.md

 You can have tests which return (have a last expression being) a `Future[T]` instead of a normal value.
 You can run the suite using `.runAsync` to return a `Future` of the results, or you can continue using `.run` which will wait for all the futures to complete before returning.

-In Scala.js, calling `.run` on a test suite with futures in it throws an error instead of waiting, since you cannot wait in Scala.js
+In Scala.js, calling `.run` on a test suite with futures in it throws an error instead of waiting, since you cannot wait in Scala.js.

+When running the test suites from SBT, you do not need worry about any of this `run` vs `runAsync` stuff: the test runner will handle it for you and provide the correct results.

 Macro Asserts
 =============